-Partial hospitalization program, also known as PHP program, at AKUA is geared towards clients who have successfully completed in-patient drug detoxification and are now ready for an addiction treatment program that is very structured and focused.
-Some clients will undergo substance abuse treatment at a residential treatment program before they enter into partial hospitalization however this is not a required prerequisite and solely depends on the seriousness of the client’s addiction.
-Partial hospitalization for substance abuse falls on the continuum between a residential treatment program and an intensive outpatient program for individuals seeking recovery for drug abuse.
+Some clients will undergo substance abuse treatment at a residential treatment program before they enter into partial hospitalization, but this is not a requirement.
+It solely depends on the seriousness of the client’s addiction.
+Partial hospitalization provides a middle ground between around-the-clock care in a residential treatment program, and checking in several times a week with an intensive outpatient program.

-How much time is require Partial hospitalization Addiction Treatment?
+How much time per day is required for Partial Hospitalization Addiction Treatment?

 Who can enter PHP Addiction Treatment?

-Many mental health treatment professionals state, “relapse is part of recovery and should not be viewed as a failure”.
-If a client does not show expected signs of improvement, if attendance at partial hospitalization treatment sessions is negligent, or if a relapse occurs, the client will be asked to enter into a higher level of care such as residential treatment for their substance abuse.
-They can then re-enter their partial hospitalization program after the treatment team decides that they are healthy enough to step down to this lower level of care.
+Many mental health treatment professionals state, “relapse is part of recovery and should not be viewed as a failure.”
+If a client does not show expected signs of improvement, fails to attend treatment sessions, or relapses, the client will be asked to enter into a higher level of care such as residential treatment.
+They can then re-enter the partial hospitalization program after the treatment team decides that they are healthy enough to step down to a lower level of care.

 What is the average length of stay for PHP Addiction Treatment?

-Most partial hospitalization programs have an average length of treatment however addiction treatment is not “one-size-fits-all”.
-Both the client and the treatment team should work together to determine the best length of treatment.
+Most partial hospitalization programs have an average length of treatment; however, addiction treatment is not “one-size-fits-all.”
+Both the client and the treatment team will work together to determine the best length of treatment.

 How effective is Partial Hospitalization for Addiction Treatment?

-Although there is little current research on success rates for partial hospitalization for substance abuse, many clients who wish to overcome their addiction can greatly benefit from these programs.
+Although there is little published data on success rates for partial hospitalization for substance abuse, many of our clients who wish to overcome their addiction find they greatly benefit from PHP.
 It is important to discuss this with a medical professional to make sure all the criteria for entry into this type of rehabilitation program are met.